timedreamer/jhblog/content/post/2019-02-01-fisher-s-exact-test-using-geneoverlap.md

 > accessor can get gene lists for each comparison as a nested list: the outer list represents the columns and the inner list represents the rows

-In this way, I don't need to do `intersect()` repeatly.
+In this way, I don't need to do `intersect()` repeatedly.

-Overall, this is a really nice small pacakge.
+Overall, this is a really nice small package.
 I'm going to use it in my workflow regularly.